 - executive and non-executive directors;

-- chief executive;
+- · chief executive;

-- head of underwriting;
+- · head of underwriting;

-- head of claims;
+- · head of claims;

-- head of actuarial function;
+- · head of actuarial function;

-- head of investment;
+- · head of investment;

 - head of compliance;

-- head of internal audit; and
+- · head of internal audit; and

-- head of risk.
+- · head of risk.

 The requirements as to the key CFs are set out in the Central Bank's fitness and probity regime and the various guidelines and policy documents published by the Central Bank.
-In general, the person must be able to demonstrate that he or she:
+In general, the person must be able to demonstrate that they:

-- has professional or other qualifications and capability appropriate to the relevant function; - has obtained the competence and skills appropriate to the relevant function, whether through training or experience gained in an employment context; and - has shown the competence and proficiency to undertake the relevant function.
+- have professional or other qualifications and capability appropriate to the relevant function; - have obtained the competence and skills appropriate to the relevant function, whether through training or experience gained in an employment context; and - have shown the competence and proficiency to undertake the relevant function.